johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ### Accessible ###

-Being accessible requires lowering or removing barriers that could hinder access to the curriculum.
+Lowering or removing barriers that could hinder access to the curriculum.

 - Sensitive to the linguistic and conceptual comprehension of African readers.